Article

 If you bill by the hour or juggle multiple clients, using project time tracking or task-based tracking can be the difference between profitability and working in the red.
 These systems can give you visibility into how time is spent, not just when.

-• Project – Logs time per project for better budgeting and capacity planning.
+• Project – Logs time per project for better budgeting and capacity planning

-• Billable vs. non-billable – Critical for agencies, legal teams, and consulting firms to ensure accurate client billing.
+• Billable vs. non-billable – Critical for agencies, legal teams, and consulting firms to ensure accurate client billing

-• Can get overly granular
+Enhances client transparencyCan get overly granular

 Dedicated time tracking software

 If you’ve read through the previous systems and thought, “This isn’t enough,” a complete solution might be worth considering.
-Dedicated platforms — shameless plug for us at TCP Software — combine a full suite of capabilities for your time tracking strategy.
+Dedicated platforms — shameless plug for us at TCP — combine a full suite of capabilities for your time tracking strategy.

 Here’s what to look for: